Good protective gear is vital..

-If you are riding trails - trunks and limbs from trees can do quite the damage if you get hit at the wrong place, since your elbows is the one part that tends to stick out the most, they are more likely to take the hit.
+If you are riding trails - trunks and limbs from trees can do quite the damage if you get hit at the wrong place.
+This since your elbows are the one part that tends to stick out the most, they are more likely to take the hit.

-A good pair of elbow guards provide impact and abrasion protection from almost anything on the track or trail.
+A good pair of elbow guards provides impact and abrasion protection from almost anything on the track or trail.

 Knee Guards do for your knees what elbow guards do for elbows.